 - All these will not be relieved with rest and Nitroglycerines.

-Well, these are the main symptoms you should be looking for if you are suspecting an MI, but there are exceptions e.g there is an MI called ‘ Silent MI’.
-Silent MI is literally a Silent heart attack without any symptoms but Sweating and it’s mostly seen in Diabetics.
+Well, these are the main symptoms you should be looking for if you are suspecting an MI.
+Still, there are exceptions e.g., there is an MI called ‘ Silent MI.’
+Silent MI is literally a Silent heart attack without any symptoms but Sweating, mostly seen in Diabetics.

-Now let’s come to our main point and that is what should we do if someone is having a ‘Heart Attack’?
+Now, let’s come to our main point, and that is what we should do if someone has a ‘Heart Attack’?
 The average time a person can live with a blocked heart vessel is only 45 minutes, and we have to do these steps in 45 to 60 minutes so that the patient can survive without damage to their heart.

 So here are steps we all should do immediately if someone we suspect is having a heart attack in front of us.